 Affiliation agreements with our clinical partners require students submit documentation of health and safety requirements.
 Failure to comply for any reason may result in withdrawal of offer of admission or dismissal from the program.

 Under no circumstances are students to attend clinical without current immunizations, initial Mantoux TB or current CPR.
 TB and CPR must be current from the first day of the semester through the last day of classes in the semester.

 Nursing is a profession, which involves contact with individuals and requires the ability to perform a wide variety of activities.
 Nursing students must be able to perform the essential duties and skills required by the clinical agencies.
 These are addressed in the Health and Immunization Record Form that students receive upon admission.
 Changes in the following functional performance areas must be immediately reported to the Nursing Program Director to ensure student and patient safety: Gross motor skills, physical endurance, physical strength, mobility, hearing, visual, tactile, smell, reading, emotional stability, analytical thinking, critical thinking skills, interpersonal skills, and communication skills.

 Drug and Alcohol Testing

-All admitted students will submit to an initial drug screening as part of their conditional admission requirements.
+All admitted students submit to an initial drug screening as part of their conditional admission requirements.
 In addition, any of the clinical sites or faculty may require students to submit to random drug tests or for cause.